Talk of Israel strike on Iran soars but is it bluff?

 A strike could provoke a massive backlash, both diplomatic and through Iranian-backed groups such as Hezbollah in Lebanon and Hamas in the Gaza Strip.
 Tehran might make good threats to hit international oil tankers in the Strait of Hormuz.

-Even were such a conflict relatively brief, it could send oil prices rocketing and jeopardise a fragile global economy.
+Even were such a conflict relatively brief, it could send oil prices rocketing and jeopardize a fragile global economy.

 "NO GOOD OPTIONS"

-And few experts believe an Israeli strike would put the Iranian weapons program back more than a few months or years.
+And few experts believe an Israeli strike would put the Iranian weapons programme back more than a few months or years.

 Worries about the broader impact - particularly from Washington - are seen as having deterred Israel from a strike in 2008-9, another period of heightened speculation.
 Instead, Israel, perhaps working with the United States, is believed to have gone for a more covert approach including the computer worm Stuxnet, which affected Iranian nuclear technology.